nickchase/k0s/docs/configuration-validation.md

 # Configuration validation

-k0s command-line interface has the ability to validate config syntax:
+The k0s command-line interface has the ability to validate the configuration syntax:

 ```shell
 k0s config validate --config path/to/config/file